2025 Australian federal election: Composition of Parliament

 The 47th Parliament opened on 26 July 2022.
 The Liberal Party entered the parliament with a new leader, with former defence and home affairs minister Peter Dutton replacing the outgoing prime minister Scott Morrison.
-On 23 December 2022, Nationals MP for Calare, Andrew Gee, left the party and became an independent, following the party's decision to campaign for "No" in the Australian Indigenous Voice referendum.
+On 23 December, Nationals MP for Calare, Andrew Gee, left the party and became an independent, following the party's decision to campaign for a "No" vote in the 2023 Australian Indigenous Voice referendum.
 This change of parties caused the crossbench to increase to 17 seats, with the Coalition decreasing to 57 seats.

-On 16 January 2023, Liberal senator Jim Molan died and was replaced by Maria Kovacic in May 2023.
-On 6 February 2023, Greens senator Lidia Thorpe resigned from the party to sit as an independent.
-On 1 April 2023, Labor's Mary Doyle won the 2023 Aston by-election following the resignation of sitting Liberal MP Alan Tudge.
+On 16 January 2023, Liberal senator Jim Molan died and was replaced by Maria Kovacic in May.
+On 6 February, Greens senator Lidia Thorpe resigned from the party to sit as an independent.
+On 1 April, Labor's Mary Doyle won the Aston by-election following the resignation of sitting Liberal MP Alan Tudge.
 The result was considered a major upset and marked the first time that an incumbent government had won a seat from the Opposition since the 1920 Kalgoorlie by-election.
 As a result, Labor increased their number of seats in the House of Representatives to 78, while the Coalition was reduced to 56 seats.
 In May 2023, incumbent Liberal National MP Stuart Robert resigned, triggering another by-election, this time in the seat of Fadden on the Gold Coast.
 The seat was won by Liberal National candidate Cameron Caldwell, keeping the composition of the parliament unchanged.
-Also in May 2023, Dai Le, the independent member for the seat of Fowler in Western Sydney, formed her own political party, the Dai Le and Frank Carbone Network, alongside Frank Carbone, the mayor of Fairfield.
+Also in May, Dai Le, the independent member for the seat of Fowler in Western Sydney, formed her own political party, the Dai Le and Frank Carbone Network, alongside Frank Carbone, the mayor of Fairfield.
 The party would be primarily based in Western Sydney.

 On 15 June 2023, Liberal senator David Van was expelled from the party following sexual misconduct allegations by former LNP senator Amanda Stoker and independent senator Lidia Thorpe.
 He continued his term as an independent.
-On 14 November 2023, following a party preselection defeat, Liberal MP Russell Broadbent left the party to sit on the crossbench.
+On 14 November, following a party preselection defeat, Liberal MP Russell Broadbent left the party to sit as an independent.
 November also saw Dave Sharma return to parliament, this time as a Liberal senator, after the resignation of party veteran Marise Payne.
-On 4 December 2023, Labor MP Peta Murphy died of cancer, reducing Labor to 77 seats, though the party's share was restored to 78 seats on 2 March 2024, when candidate Jodie Belyea retained the seat of Dunkley at the by-election.
-Similarly the Liberal Party's numbers were reduced when on 28 February 2024 when former prime minister Scott Morrison resigned as the member for Cook.
-Liberal candidate Simon Kennedy retained the seat for the party at the 2024 Cook by-election.
+On 4 December, Labor MP Peta Murphy died of cancer, reducing Labor to 77 seats, though the party's share was restored to 78 seats on 2 March 2024, when candidate Jodie Belyea retained the seat of Dunkley at the subsequent by-election.
+Similarly the Liberal Party's numbers were temporarily reduced when on 28 February 2024 when former prime minister Scott Morrison resigned as the member for Cook.
+Liberal candidate Simon Kennedy retained the seat for the party at the Cook by-election.